Research

 Working Papers

-This paper studies the fertility effects of 1990s-era welfare reform in the US, which ended unconditional cash assistance to low-income mothers.
-I show that individuals more likely to be on welfare pre-reform and thus more likely to be affected experienced larger fertility declines after the reform relative to those less likely.
+Abstract This paper studies the fertility effects of 1990s-era welfare reform in the US, which ended unconditional cash assistance to low-income mothers.
+I find that individuals more likely to be on welfare pre-reform —and thus more likely to be affected—experienced larger fertility declines after the reform relative to those less likely.
 Moreover, this effect is larger in states with more generous pre-reform welfare payments.
-A back-of-the-envelope calculation suggests that welfare reform in the 1990s may explain over 24% of the decline in overall U.S. fertility between 1992 and 2000.
+Notably, fertility began to decline after 1992—several years before the 1996 Welfare Reform Act—and this decline was not driven by states implementing early reform policies in 1992 and 1993.
+These findings suggest that the effects were driven by women anticipating significant changes to the welfare system.
+A back-of-the-envelope calculation indicates that welfare reform in the 1990s may explain over 24% of the decline in overall U.S. fertility between 1992 and 2000.

 Does Curriculum Matter?
 The Impact of HIV/AIDS vs. Comprehensive Sex Education on Fertility, with Jessica Min